 There are a lot of hotels in Quito which means there’s a hotel for everyone from hostels to boutique hotels to the best luxury hotel in the country.
-We stayed at many different places during our time in this UNESCO World Heritage site city and here’s our city travel guide to help you choose where to sleep in Quito, Ecuador.
+We stayed at many different places during our time in this UNESCO World Heritage site city and here’s our city travel guide to help you choose the best place sleep in Quito, Ecuador.

 Boutique Hotels in Quito, Ecuador

 Hands down the best luxury hotel in Ecuador is Casa Gangotena Boutique Hotel.
 Located on Plaza San Francisco, this 31 room hotel opened in 2011 after a five-year renovation of a former mansion built in the 1500s.
 Much of the original splendor was preserved, including some original frescoes.
 Service is impeccable.
 The restaurant is acclaimed.
 Rooms are spacious and elegant.
 For more details and more photos, check out our story about Casa Gangotena for Luxe Beat Magazine.

 Less contemporary and more old school is Hotel Plaza Grande on Plaza de la Independencia (aka Plaza Grande).
 The building dates back to the 16th century and it’s on a plot of land that was owned by conquistador Francisco Pizarro.
 In 1938 the building was turned into the Majestic Hotel, the first luxury hotel in Quito and the only building with an elevator at the time.
 In 2005 the derelict building was purchased for US$6 million and the new owners pumped another US$10 million into a renovation which created the 15 suite Plaza Grande Hotel.
 Suites #24, #25, and #34 have plaza views as does the Presidential Suite.